BBalmford/virtual-econ.info/seminars.md

 ### The Land, Environment, Economics and Policy Institute's Seminars

 The LEEPout webinar series is a monthly seminar series hosted by The LEEP Institute, University of Exeter.
 It is designed as a platform for the very best researchers to showcase their work at the cutting edge of environmental and resource economics.
-Days vary each month, but talks are an hour from 4pm UK (5pm Central Europe, 8am Pacific, 11am Eastern).
-Registration is required for each talk.
+Talks are always on Thursdays for an hour from 4pm UK (5pm Central Europe, USUALLY: 8am Pacific, 11am Eastern) on Zoom.

+Registration is required for each talk, linked from [our website](http://www.exeter.ac.uk/leep/conferencesandseries/leepoutseminarseries/).
-See [our website](http://www.exeter.ac.uk/leep/conferencesandseries/leepoutseminarseries/) for further updates, or [subscribe](http://eepurl.com/g2mpFb) to our mailing list.
+For further updates [subscribe](http://eepurl.com/g2mpFb) to our mailing list.

 ### SoDa Labs